singlow/smoothieping/README.md

 A smoothie chart visualization of NodePing status check run time reports.

 As I was tweaking the performance of a bunch of client websites, I wanted to quickly see how they were all performing.
-I signed up for NodePing but I found the dashboard to be a little to boring, so I built my own.
+I signed up for NodePing but I found the dashboard to be a little too boring, so I built my own.

 View [demo][1].